IVRTech/pystrix/doc/ami/index.rst

 Constants
 +++++++++

-Aside, perhaps, from the "GENERIC" values, to be matched against :attr:`_Message.name` responses, these constants are largely unnecessary outside of internal module usage, but they're exposed for convenience's sake.
+Aside, perhaps, from the "GENERIC" values, to be matched against :attr:`ami.ami._Message.name` responses, these constants are largely unnecessary outside of internal module usage, but they're exposed for convenience's sake.